ComputeCanada/magic_castle/docs/README.md

 #### 6.3.1 DNS Records

-The DNS records registerd by Magic Castle are listed in [dns/record_generator/main.tf](https://github.com/ComputeCanada/magic_castle/blob/master/dns/record_generator/main.tf).
-All records point to the one of login nodes.
+The DNS records registered by Magic Castle are listed in [dns/record_generator/main.tf](https://github.com/ComputeCanada/magic_castle/blob/master/dns/record_generator/main.tf).
+All records point to one of the login nodes.

 These are the records that need to be created in your DNS provider.